Learn-Write-Repeat/Open-contributions/Sakshi_Kulkarni_ML_Decision_Tree_Algorithm.md

 <img src="Basic-structure-of-a-decision-tree-All-decision-trees-are-built-through-recursion.png" alt="drawing" width="400"/>

-# Decisiion tree for classification
+# Decision tree for classification

 The main challenge in this algorithm is to identify the conditions for classification.
-# How to decide which condition should be present at what node?
+# How to decide the conditions when the target variable is categorical?
 ## Gini impurity
 Say we take average of ages between any 2 data points.The classification is as follows:
 <img src="bitmap.png" alt="drawing" width="400"/>